-The CCPA puts in place new requirements for processing personally identifiable information, and grants Consumers additional rights, therefore, it will likely have a significant impact on both business processes and overall liability.
+The CCPA (also known as the “California GDPR”) puts in place new requirements for processing personally identifiable information, and grants Consumers additional rights, therefore, it will likely have a significant impact on both business processes and overall liability.

 In general, the CCPA applies where BOTH of the following conditions apply:

 Under the CCPA, a “consumer” is defined as a natural person who is a California resident.

 Under the scope of the California Consumer Privacy Act, a “business” is defined as a for-profit organization that collects the personal information of consumers, determines the purposes and method of the processing, targets Californian residents (whether or not the business is actually based in California), and meets at least one of the following requirements:

 Under the scope of the California Consumer Privacy Act, “personal information” is defined as “information that identifies, relates to, describes, is capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”